jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Definition | A statement that gives the properties of a new idea False Dichotomy | Fake Dilemma
 Lemma | A resultant statement proven true, used to prove another, more important theorem Logic | The connection of ideas within spacetime.
-Non sequitir | Does not Follow
+Ibn-khaldun: intellectual speculation to distinguish between true and false Non sequitir | Does not Follow
 Occam's Razor | Deleting superfluous ideas in reasoning.
 Also, Cutting to the Chase Physical Truth | the equality of physical perceptions